ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 In the future ARCore agumented image might be better in tracking a moving marker for example on your hand to allow for 6DoF hand tracking.
 I tried this, but recognition is to slow to be paractical at this stage.
 On the google developer phage, it says: "ARCore cannot track a moving image, but it can resume tracking that image after it stops moving."

-I just saw this cool video (https://www.reddit.com/r/daydream/comments/8s9d3z/we_turned_off_the_safety_boundaries_on_our_lenovo/?utm_source=reddit-android) and I think a multiplayer game using two GearVR and ARCores cloud ancor is doable.
+I just saw this cool video (https://www.reddit.com/r/daydream/comments/8s9d3z/we_turned_off_the_safety_boundaries_on_our_lenovo/?utm_source=reddit-android) and I think a multiplayer game using ARCores cloud ancor is doable.

 # Other Interesting Projects:

 Fast Travel Games also experiment with ARCore and GearVR.
 They put some serious thought in solving many of the little issues.
 I am not sure if they managed to solve all the issues.
 I would love to know if their project is public somewhere so we can try out all the improvements they came up with. https://community.arm.com/graphics/b/blog/posts/achieving-console-like-experiences-on-mobile-vr-with-apex-construct

-Daydream Support:
-It is possible to create a positional tracking app for daydream devices as well.
-Check out this video: https://www.youtube.com/watch?v=_yg4urvqoBQ.
-More informations about the project can be found here: https://bitbucket.org/TobiasPott/noxp.morsvr/

 Using Google Tango:
 Tango is only available on the Asus Zenfone AR and has better room tracking abilities than ARCore.
 How to use it for 6DoF tracking is described here: https://community.arm.com/graphics/b/blog/posts/mobile-inside-out-vr-tracking-now-on-your-phone-with-unity